 The soil pressure behind the abutment varies linearly with depth, so the centre of pressure on an end screen wall is at approximately 2/3 the distance from the top of the slab to the underside on the wall.
 For a semi-integral bridge or a fully integral bridge on relatively flexible piles, the centre of pressure is thus below the centroid of the girder cross section and induces hogging moments as well as axial forces.
 With continuous spans, the moment due to the pressure is thus sagging at the first support from the abutment and an additional sagging moment is introduced when the centroid of the cracked section is lower than that of the uncracked section at the abutment.

-- BD 57/01 Design for Durability.
-The Design Manual for Roads and bridges.
+- CD 350 The design of highway structures.
+The Design Manual for Roads and Bridges.
 TSO

-- BD 33/94 Expansion Joints for Use in Highway Bridge Decks.
-The Design Manual for Roads and bridges.
+- CD 357 Bridge expansion joints.
+The Design Manual for Roads and Bridges.
 TSO

 - BS EN 1997-1:2004+A1:2013 Eurocode 7.
 Geotechnical design.
 General rules.
 BSI